alejandraa0208/reading-notes/201-notes/class-02.md

 - You can apply CSS by external stylesheet, internal stylesheet and inline styles. (sourced from 'How CSS Is Structured')

-2. Why should we avoid using inline styles?
+2.Why should we avoid using inline styles?

 - It is the least efficient implementation for maintenance.
 It mixes presentational code with HTML and content causing everything to be difficult to read. (sourced from 'How CSS Is Structured')

-3. Review the block of code below and answer the following questions:
+3.Review the block of code below and answer the following questions:

 - What is representing the selector? h2 is representing the selector